 Step 1: Plan Your Tiny House

-The first thing you need to do to build a tiny house is to figure out the logistics of your tiny home, which goes beyond just “mobile or stationary.”
 Building a home of any size requires a lot of planning.
-You'll need to figure out what you want in your tiny house, work on a floor plan, decide where to put your tiny home and get construction quotes.
+The first thing you need to do to build a tiny house is to figure out the logistics of your tiny home.
+Do you want it to be mobile or stationary?
+A mobile tiny house offers the freedom to relocate at will, while a stationary house provides a traditional living experience.
+Then, you will need to work on a floor plan, decide where to put your tiny home, figure out what you want in your tiny house and get construction quotes.

 1. Decide What Amenities You Need

 Before you can start building your tiny house, you'll need to figure out what amenities you want as well as the size you need to remain comfortable.
 Living in a tiny home isn’t for everyone.
 Most people will feel cramped with under 500 square feet of space.
-To make sure it’s comfortable (or tolerable) for you, check out what amenities you can add and plan accordingly.
+To make sure it’s comfortable (or tolerable) for you, check out amenities specifically designed for tiny homes to optimize your living space.

 If you plan on buying a prefab tiny house, you can look at existing floor plans, but if you want to have a “stick-built” tiny home, you will need to talk to architects about the structure of your home as well as what it would cost to get a plan.
 This will give you a ballpark estimate of what you should expect.